jerrysuits/archives/README.md

 # Photo archive
 # Author -Gerald Obede

-This ia a website that alloe=w you to upload your pictures Encountered an issue with the original git repository where the backend file was not accesible.Solution- Deinitialized and created a new github repo
+This ia a website that allows you to upload your pictures Encountered an issue with the original git repository where the backend file was not accesible.Solution- Deinitialized and created a new github repo

 ## Features